chesahkalu/azure_administrator/virtual_network.md

 Virtual network peering enables you to seamlessly connect two Azure virtual networks.
 Once peered, the virtual networks appear as one, for connectivity purposes.
 The traffic between the virtual machines in the peered virtual networks is routed through the Microsoft backbone infrastructure, much like traffic is routed between virtual machines in the same virtual network, through private IP addresses only.
 Virtual network peering provides a low-latency, high-bandwidth connection between resources in different virtual networks.
 - In any networks you connect through virtual network peering, VPN, or ExpressRoute, assign different address spaces that don't **`overlap`**.
 This is same with on-premises networks.
 If the address spaces overlap, the traffic won't be routed correctly.
 For example, you can't use 192.168.0.0/16 on your on-premises network and use 192.168.10.0/24 on your Azure virtual network.
 These ranges both contain the same IP addresses so traffic can't be routed between them.
 - Peering works well across same regions, different regions, subscriptions and even different tenants(Needs network admin permissions from both tenants).
 - When you create a virtual network peering connection with Azure PowerShell or Azure CLI, only one side of the peering gets created.
 To complete the virtual network peering configuration, you'll need to configure the peering in reverse direction to establish connectivity.
-When you create the virtual network peering connection through the Azure portal, the configuration for both side is completed at the same time.
+When you create the virtual network peering connection through the `Azure portal`, the configuration for both side is completed at the same time.

 **Gateway transit**: Peering is `non-transitive`.
 Suppose, for example, that your three virtual networks (A, B, C) are peered like this: A <-> B <-> C. Resources in A can't communicate with resources in C because that traffic can't transit through virtual network B. You can enable and add gateway transit to the B network.
 The B network now acts as a hub, and resources in A can communicate with resources in C. Gateway transit allows the peered virtual networks to use the `VPN gateway` in the peering virtual network.
 This feature is useful when you have a central network that you want to connect to multiple `spoke networks`.
 The spoke networks can use the VPN gateway or a network virtual appliance (NVA) in the central network to establish a connection to `on-premises` resources.
 The central network acts as a `hub`, while other networks act as `spokes`.
 This mechanism is known as **`hub-and-spoke topology`**.
 - Other ways to extend the capabilities of your peering for resources and virtual networks outside your peering network, You can implement these mechanisms and create a multi-level hub and spoke architecture.
 These options can help overcome the limit on the number of virtual network peerings per virtual network.:
     - **`User-defined routes(UDRs)`** : Virtual network peering enables the next hop in a user-defined route to be the IP address of a virtual machine in the peered virtual network, or a VPN gateway.
     - **`Service Chaining`** : Service chaining is a method of connecting multiple virtual network appliances to create a chain of services.
 Service chaining is used to direct traffic from one virtual network to a virtual appliance or gateway.
 A user-defined route defines the peered networks.
+    - **`Transit VNet`** : A transit virtual network is a virtual network that acts as a hub to route traffic between multiple virtual networks.
+The transit virtual network can be used to route traffic between virtual networks that are peered with the transit virtual network.
+The transit virtual network can also be used to route traffic between virtual networks that are not peered with each other.
+The transit virtual network can be used to route traffic between virtual networks that are in the same region or in different regions.
+The transit virtual network can be used to route traffic between virtual networks that are in the same subscription or in different subscriptions.
+The transit virtual network can be used to route traffic between virtual networks that are in the same tenant or in different tenants.

 - **Scenario**:
     - There are two offices, New York and Boston, in one region.